 Afternoon tea in York – I love afternoon tea, and living near York I am lucky enough to have lots of places to choose from.
 Here are some of my favourites and some places I have yet to try.
 You can go for traditional afternoon tea in York’s plush hotels, like The Grand or The Principal.
-Or at the lovely Bettys Cafe right in the centre of York.
-You could also choose something a little different like an afternoon tea river cruise or dine on board a high class railway carriage.
+Or at the lovely Betty’s Cafe right in the centre of York.
+You could also choose something a little different like an afternoon tea river cruise, Yorkshire picnic or dining on board a high class railway carriage.
 All the details are below, I have also added in any current afternoon tea offers that I have seen on websites like Groupon as you can save a lot of money that way to afford even more glorious afternoon teas!
 If you click through my link, I do get a small commision, at no extra cost to you (plus the offers I share are brilliant!).

 Have a look at my review of Afternoon Tea at The Ivy, York.